ignite/cli/docs/guide/interchange/04-creating-order-books.md

 }
 ```

 `send-create-pair` is used to create order books.
 This command creates and broadcasts a transaction with a message of type `SendCreatePair`.
-The message gets routed to the `ibcdex` module, processed by the message handler in `x/ibcdex/handler.go` and finally a `SendCreatePair` keeper method is called.
+The message gets routed to the `dex` module, processed by the message handler in `x/dex/handler.go` and finally a `SendCreatePair` keeper method is called.

 You need `send-create-pair` to do the following: